-To the Board of Commissioners Ward 9 Recreation District of Rapides Parish and the Louisiana Legislative Auditor:
+To the Board of Commissioners of Ward 9 Recreation District of Rapides Parish and the Louisiana Legislative Auditor:

-We have performed the procedures enumerated below, which were agreed to by the Ward 9 Recreation District of Rapides Parish (Entity) and the Louisiana Legislative Auditor (LLA) on the control and compliance (C/C) areas identified in the LLA's Statewide Agreed-Upon Procedures (SAUPs) for the fiscal period January 1, 2019 through December 31, 2019.
+We have performed the procedures enumerated below, which were agreed to by the Town of Pollock (the Entity) and the Louisiana Legislative Auditor (LLA) on the control and compliance (C/C) areas identified in the LLA's Statewide Agreed-Upon Procedures (SAUPs) for the fiscal period January 1, 2021 through December 31, 2021.
 The Entity's management is responsible for those C/C areas identified in the SAUPs.